-Waterman Conservation Education Center is a 4 mile moderately trafficked point-to-point trail located near Owego, NY that features a waterfall and is rated as moderate.
-The trail is primarily used for cross country skiing and is accessible year-round.
+Waterman Conservation Education Center is a 2.6 mile moderately trafficked loop trail located near Owego, New York that features a waterfall and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.

 cross country skiing